Getting a bead on fire funding

 The county has budgeted a total of $87,500 for funding local fire departments.

 Pct.
-2 County Commissioner Alonzo Morales Jr., who also serves as the fire chief for the Goliad Volunteer Fire Department, said the funding formula that has previously been in place allotted $10,500 for the other four volunteer fire departments in the county and $40,000 to $45,000 for the Goliad department.
+2 County Commissioner Alonzo Morales Jr., who is also the fire chief for the Goliad Volunteer Fire Department, said the funding formula that has previously been in place allotted $10,500 for the other four volunteer fire departments in the county and $40,000 to $45,000 for the Goliad department.

 “Last year — in 2019 — the Goliad Volunteer Fire Department responded to 185 calls,” Morales said.
 “Of these, 81 percent were in the county (outside the city limits).
 The vast majority of the communities are unprotected — they don’t have any fire departments.